-In an increasingly developed world, roads are shared by various consumers, drivers, pedestrians, and cyclists.
+In an increasingly developed world, roads are shared by various consumers: drivers, pedestrians, and cyclists.
 As more cities and towns inspire walking and cycling as maintainable ways of transportation, it has become necessary for drivers to be aware of these defenseless road users.

 Pedestrian safety in the UK is a vital concern for everyone using the roads, from casual walkers to busy travellers.
-Regardless of improvements in recent years, the UK still meets considerable challenges in safeguarding the safety of pedestrians.
+Regardless of improvements in recent years, the UK still faces considerable challenges in safeguarding the safety of pedestrians.

 The Increasing Popularity of Cyclists & Pedestrians

 With increasing awareness about health, eco-friendly sustainability, and economic benefits, more individuals are choosing to walk or cycle rather than drive.
-Cities and towns around the world are participating heavily in bike lanes, pedestrian-friendly zones, and traffic-comforting measures to support this evolution.
+Cities and towns around the world are investing heavily in bike lanes, pedestrian-friendly zones, and traffic-comforting measures to support this evolution.
 However, despite these efforts, accidents involving cars and non-motor-powered road users remain frighteningly high.

 According to the World Health Organization, pedestrians and cyclists account for nearly 25% of road traffic accidents each year.
 This statistic underlines the need for keen awareness among drivers to help reduce loss of life and injuries.

-Understanding Defenceless Road Users
+Understanding Defenseless Road Users

 Individuals walking and cycling are mostly helpless due to their lack of physical protection in the event of an accident.
 Unlike drivers, who are protected by the structural integrity of a vehicle, pedestrians and cyclists are fully uncovered.
-This makes even low-speed collisions potentially critical or severely unbearable.
+This makes even low-speed collisions potentially critical or severely harmful.

 Additionally, cyclists and pedestrians may be less observable, especially during bad weather conditions, nighttime, or in areas with congested views.
 They also move at changing speeds and can change direction suddenly, which demands that drivers remain attentive and quick to respond.